zdangata/capstone/README.md

 * executive producer

 Each role has a unique bearer token, which will be used to authorise the requests available to that particular role.
+The tokens can be found in the setup.sh file

+## Environment Variables
+To export the environment variables correctly, run teh following command from the terminal:

+`source setup.sh`

 ## Testing